Caleb-Ellis/practices/foosball.md

 - *This rule is purely theoretical, and should not be used on real human beings*

-**"Lifting"**: When lifting the table, the lifting player must say "lifting", or "hoisting"
+**"Lifting"**: If the ball becomes unreachable, the team with the ball on their side must lift the table.
+When lifting the table, the lifting player must say "lifting", or "hoisting"

 - *Warning*: If you don't conform to this rule, other players may disapprove